DigiXess/repo-templates/templates/docs/code/CONTRIBUTING.md

 - [Report an Issue or Request a Feature](#report-an-issue-or-request-a-feature)

 ## Repository Guidelines
+- Pull from the latest `<<mention-dev-tag>>` development tag before making any changes.

-Follow the [Repository Guidelines](/docs/GUIDELINES.md "Repository Guidelines") for detailed instructions on maintaining the repository.
+- Follow the [Repository Guidelines](/docs/GUIDELINES.md "Repository Guidelines") for detailed instructions on maintaining the repository.

 ## How to Contribute